This month, I went did something for the first time! With my husband and friends, I went camping at Calaveras Big Trees State Park.

 - Lane departure alert – plus steering assist

-- Birdseye camera for backing up – great way to fit the SUV in trees
+- Birdseye camera for backing up – a great way to fit the SUV in trees

 - Three-zone climate control – even the dogs could get cool AC in the backseat